Pervez Khattak: Political career

-He started his political career in 1983 as a member of the district council.
-He has served as once the Irrigation Minister of Khyber Pakhtunkhwa in 1988 and twice as the Ministry of Industries and Production (Pakistan) in 1993 and 2010.
+Khattak started his political career in 1983 as a member of the district council.
+He has served as once the Irrigation minister of Khyber Pakhtunkhwa in 1988 and twice as the minister of Industries and Production in 1993 and 2010.

 He ran for the National Assembly of Pakistan in the 1990 Pakistani general election from NA-4 Peshawar-IV as a candidate of the Pakistan Democratic Alliance, but was unsuccessful.
 He received 25,722 votes and was defeated by Ajmal Khattak, a candidate of the Awami National Party (ANP).

-He was elected to the Provincial Assembly of the North-West Frontier Province in the 2008 North-West Frontier Province provincial election from PF-13 Nowshera-II as a candidate of the Pakistan Peoples Party (Sherpao) (PPP-S).
+Khattak was elected to the Provincial Assembly of the North-West Frontier Province in the 2008 North-West Frontier Province provincial election from PF-13 Nowshera-II as a candidate of the Pakistan Peoples Party (Sherpao) (PPP-S).
 He received 15,168 votes and defeated Mian Yahya Shah of the Pakistan Muslim League (Q) (PML(Q)).

-Khattak relinquished his elected post as the Secretary-General of Pakistan Tehreek-e-Insaf (PTI) on 25 September 2013 to Jahangir Tareen.
+Khattak relinquished his elected post as the secretary-general of Pakistan Tehreek-e-Insaf (PTI) on 25 September 2013 to Jahangir Tareen.

-As Chief Minister, he faced serious issues like terrorism, extremism, economic downfall, social upheaval.
-But under his leadership, the province embarked upon many ambitious plans that include institutional development, elimination of corruption, energy production, reforming all sectors of the Government with a special focus on Health, Education, Local Government, and Law and order.
-A number of reforms were introduced in Police, Education, Health, Local Government, and Civil Work Departments.
+As chief minister, he faced serious issues like terrorism, extremism, economic downfall, and social upheaval.
+Under his leadership, the province embarked upon many ambitious plans that include institutional development, elimination of corruption, energy production, reforming all sectors of the government, with a focus on health, education, local government, and law and order.
+A number of reforms were introduced in Police, Education, Health, Local Government, and Civil Work departments.

-During his tenure as Chief Minister, he remained committed to establishing good governance in the province through the promotion of transparency, accountability, devolution of power, improving service delivery, entrenching rule of law, empowering citizens with a special focus on women empowerment, strengthening of institutions, etc.
+During his tenure as chief minister, Khattak remained committed to establishing good governance in the province through the promotion of transparency, accountability, devolution of power, improving service delivery, entrenching rule of law, empowering citizens with a special focus on women empowerment, and strengthening of institutions.

-On 12 July 2023, his membership with the PTI was terminated due to his lack of response to a show-cause notice which was issued because of allegations that he was inciting other members to leave the party.
+On 12 July 2023, his membership with the PTI was terminated due to his lack of response to a show-cause notice, which was issued because of allegations that he was inciting other members to leave the party.

 Formation of the PTI-P

-On 17 July 2023, Khattak announced his own breakaway party called the PTI-P at a gathering he had held with other senior politicians.
-Mahmood Khan, another former Chief Minister of the province, was sat alongside Khattak at the time of the announcement.
+On 17 July 2023, Khattak announced his own breakaway party called the PTI-P at a gathering with other senior politicians.
+Mahmood Khan, another former chief minister of the province, sat alongside Khattak at the time of the announcement.
 According to a handout issued at this gathering, Khattak would be the chief of the PTIP while more than 57 former members of the Provincial Assembly of Khyber Pakhtunkhwa had joined.
 The handout further explained that the cause of the new party's formation was difference and conflict with the PTI over the 9 May protests.
-After his party's defeat in the 2024 Pakistani general election, he left the chairmanship of the party and took a break from politics.
+After his party's defeat in the 2024 Pakistani general election, Khattak left the chairmanship of the party and took a break from politics.